MACE-Dance: Motion-Appearance Cascaded Experts for Music-Driven Dance Video Generation

 • Composition:

-• Motion Dimension: Evaluated on 2D keypoints extracted by ViTPose.
+• Motion dimension: Assess fidelity, diversity, and synchronization from a Human-Kinematics perspective using 2D keypoints extracted by ViTPose.

 MethodIQ ↑AQ ↑SC ↑BC ↑MS ↑TF ↑FIDk_kFIDg_gDIVk_kDIVg_gBAS ↑